Dr. Gary Tanchak, D.C.

 It’s worth noting that there are some other major players in jaw tension and headaches, but because those muscles are internal (inside the mouth), we won’t talk about them here.

-Is it Bad to Use the Massage Gun on Face?
+Is it Safe to Use Massage Gun on Face?

 Many people have been reaching for their massage guns and punching their faces in attempts to relieve their jaw tension and headaches.
 We’re here to tell you that we don’t recommend it, and you may end up doing more harm than good.

-Massage guns are powerful devices designed to give deep-tissue massage for large muscle groups, and they’re just too powerful to safely and gently massage the muscles of your face.
+Massage guns are powerful devices designed to give deep-tissue massage to large muscle groups.
+They’re just too powerful to safely and gently massage the muscles of your face.

-Many devices simply have too much amplitude – the amount of distance traveled by the head during each percussion – to massage your face without risking injury.
+Many devices simply have too much amplitude – the distance traveled by the head during each percussion – to massage your face without risking injury.

 In fact, we specifically advise against using one of the most popular brands for this purpose: Theragun.